Huegoxaga/notes/algorithm/README.md

       - Removal of a node with two child node
         - For this case, the node will be replaced by the largest node from its left subtree.
 Then, reorganinze the rest.
   - `Binary Space Partition` - Used in almost every 3D video game to determine what objects need to be rendered.
-  - `Binary Tries` - Used in almost every high-bandwidth router for storing router-tables.
+  - `Binary Trees` - Used in almost every high-bandwidth router for storing router-tables.
   - `Hash Trees` - used in p2p programs and specialized image-signatures in which a hash needs to be verified, but the whole file is not available.
   - `Huffman Coding Tree` - used in compression algorithms, such as those used by the .jpeg and .mp3 file-formats.
   - `Syntax Tree` - Constructed by compilers and (implicitly) calculators to parse expressions.